5th Division (South Vietnam): Easter Offensive

-In an attempt to save Lộc Ninh, Brigadier General Lê Văn Hưng ordered Task Force 52 to move north to reinforce the beleaguered 9th Regiment.
-Task Force 52 consisted of the 2nd Battalion, 52nd Infantry Regiment and the 1st Battalion, 48th Infantry Regiment; both transferred from the 18th Division in late March to serve as a border screen for General Hưng's forces.
-As the 2nd Battalion to advance towards Lộc Ninh it was ambushed at the junction of National Highway 13 and Route 17.
+In an attempt to save Lộc Ninh, Brigadier general Hưng ordered Task Force 52 to move north to reinforce the beleaguered 9th Regiment.
+Task Force 52 consisted of the 2nd Battalion, 52nd Infantry Regiment and the 1st Battalion, 48th Infantry Regiment; both transferred from the 18th Division in late March to serve as a border screen for Hưng's forces.
+As the 2nd Battalion to advance towards Lộc Ninh it was ambushed at the junction of Highway 13 and Route 17.
 Unable to withstand the VC's superior firepower, it was forced to withdraw.
 To prevent Task Force 52 from evacuating to either Lộc Ninh or An Lộc, the VC pursued Task Force 52 and bombarded their bases with heavy artillery throughout the day.

 On the afternoon of 6 April, the 3rd Battalion, 9th Regiment, along with the men of the 1st Cavalry Squadron at FSB Alpha who had refused to surrender arrived at Lộc Ninh to join the defense.
 During the night PAVN artillery scored a direct hit on the hospital bunker, killing a large number of wounded men.
 Later on, another round of rockets struck the artillery compound, striking the ammunition storage bunker, which exploded.
 From the eastern side of the district, the VC tried to penetrate the defense line at Lộc Ninh, but were beaten off.
 Realizing that the situation had become hopeless, Vinh took off his uniform and told his troops to surrender.
 At 07:00 on 7 April, the VC massed for another ground assault from the north and west of Lộc Ninh, with support from heavy artillery, tanks and armored personnel carriers.
 As the VC closed in, Vinh and his bodyguards ran out the opened gate and surrendered.
 Several ARVN soldiers also tried to surrender, but they all returned to their positions after Smith stopped an ARVN officer from raising a white T-shirt up the flagpole.
 By 08:00 the 9th Regiment was completely overwhelmed when the VC overran the southern compound with their superior numbers.
 At around 10:00, all tactical air support was called off in order to clear the way for B-52 strikes against VC formations west of Lộc Ninh.
 However, the B-52 strikes could not prevent the VC from overrunning Lộc Ninh.
 By 16:30, the VC were in complete control of Lộc Ninh District.

 Lộc Ninh became the seat of the Provisional Revolutionary Government, the capital of "liberated" territories in South Vietnam.
-PAVN/VC losses are estimated to exceed 1000 killed.
-The ARVN lost more than 3000 soldiers killed or captured; only about 50 soldiers actually reached An Lộc.
+PAVN/VC losses are estimated to exceed 1,000 killed.
+The ARVN lost more than 3,000 soldiers killed or captured; only about 50 soldiers actually reached An Lộc.
 The VC also captured all seven American advisers.